-UCU is a unique community of students living and studying together, and the Student Life Officer works to ensure that the student experience at UCU is a rewarding, productive and fruitful one.
+UCU is a unique community of students living and studying together, and the Student Life Officer works in partnership to ensure that the student experience at UCU is a rewarding, productive, healthy and fruitful one.
 Mark Baldwin is UCU’s Student Life Officer.

 Room 112 College Hall.

 The Student Life Officer is a point of contact for all students to discuss any aspect of their personal UCU experience.
 Mark speaks, on average, with around 200 individual students per semester, on a variety of topics including health, workload, finances, new campus initiatives, planning, family circumstances, making effective decisions, or simply putting things into perspective and making it through the next semester.
 He can quickly connect with several other support-providers throughout UCU, UU and the city.
 He is available to meet by appointment or spontaneously – all meetings are confidential (unless disclosure is agreed with the student) and there is no topic off limits.